Berlin Blockade: Black Friday

-Winter 1948 to spring 1949
+Phase 2 (October 1948 – March 1949)

+On 20 October, the Office of Military Government increased the daily supply requirement Berlin from 4,500 to 5,620 tons: 1,435 tons for food, 3,084 tons for coal, 255 tons for commerce and industry supplies, 35 tons for newsprint, 16 tons for liquid fuel, 2 tons for medical supplies, 763 for the US, British and French Military, and 30 tons for C54 passenger flights (US and French).

 Preparing for winter

-Although the early estimates were that about 4,000 to 5,000 tons per day would be needed to supply the city, this was made in the context of summer weather, when the Airlift was only expected to last a few weeks.
+Although the early estimates were that about 4,000 to 5,000 tons per day would be needed to supply the city, this was made in the context of summer weather, when the airlift was only expected to last a few weeks.
 As the operation dragged on into autumn, the situation changed considerably.
 The food requirements would remain the same (around 1,500 tons), but the need for additional coal to heat the city dramatically increased the total amount of cargo to be transported by an additional 6,000 tons a day.

-To maintain the Airlift under these conditions, the current system would have to be greatly expanded.
+To maintain the airlift under these conditions, the current system would have to be greatly expanded.
 Aircraft were available, and the British started adding their larger Handley Page Hastings in November, but maintaining the fleet proved to be a serious problem.
-Tunner looked to the Germans once again, hiring (plentiful) ex-Luftwaffe ground crews.
+Tunner looked to the Germans once again, hiring former Luftwaffe mechanics.